|JLSB EndNote Style|

 1.The article has not been previously published in any other form and is not under consideration for publication elsewhere;

 2.All authors have approved the submission and have obtained permission for publish work.

+3.Researchers have proper regard for conservation and animal welfare considerations.
 Attention is drawn to the 'Guidelines for the Treatment of Animals in Research and Teaching'.
 Any possible adverse consequences of the work for populations or individual organisms must be weighed against the possible gains in knowledge and its practical applications.
 If the approval of an ethics committee is required, please provide the name of the committee and the approval number obtained.